Rakeela/dragora-notes/2021-5-5-Ninety-Seventh.md

 I think the concept of the story hits so many points of awfulness that I probably can't do it justice, but I've been thinking about it for a while.
 I'll keep thinking about it.
 I wonder if I can tie it to the Whore/Hitler Dichotomy that I was thinking about - could that help me make any of the points I would wish for the story to make?

 ---
+I was thinking about it more in the shower, and of course there's a way that I could use the Whore/Hitler Dichotomy in a gryphon genethief story.
+I could have the genethieves teach it as a method of gaining sexual compliance.
+They would be focusing on the Whore side of the Dichotomy and emphasizing the Hitler side as authoritarian, prettifying the Whore side as a pure celebration of liberation even though they engage in an exceedingly loveless manner.

+I could even have them be 'helping' people fulfill a reproductive mandate.
+After all, people who don't reproduce are wholly meaningless, and the non-reproducers have to do *something* to deserve rights.
+The genethieves are merciful and liberating!

+---
 Back to [[day-post-archive]]